buildo/react-components/src/CollapsibleSection/README.md

-# CollapsableSection
+# CollapsibleSection

-A collapsable panel, allowing you to toggle more/less content
+A collapsible panel, allowing you to toggle more/less content

 ## Props
 |Name|Type|Default|Description|